Shumokh1/sm-AI-Robotics-task1/README.md

      mkdir face_detection_flask
      cd face_detection_flask
      ```
+(my folder name is face_detection_flask, make sure to replace it with your own folder name)

 2. **Open Visual Studio Code**:
    - Open Visual Studio Code and open the folder you just created: